GISDev01/security-ssid-abi/README.md

         `sudo airmon-ng start wlx00c022ca92321337a`

 4. Get InfluxDB up and running, and update the .\security_ssid\settings.py with the correct IP or hostname of the InfluxDB box.
+Note: Fastest way to get it up and running for development is with Docker:
+* docker run -p 8086:8086 influxdb:1.8.0

 5. Start live sniffing with:
  `./run.sh -i mon0`